Paying for College

 UNT provides a traditional college experience and the quality of a private university at an affordable cost.
 We’ve been named one of America’s 100 Best College Buys® for 22 consecutive years, a ranking based on having a high-achieving freshman class and affordable tuition.

 Above the rest for thousands less

 UNT’s popular Eagle Express Tuition Plan lets you lock in your academic costs for four years, earn your bachelor’s degree sooner and save up to $3,000 when you graduate in four years.
 No other Texas university offers a more innovative solution to rising college costs.

 By the numbers

-About 75 percent of UNT students receive financial aid and scholarships totaling more than $350 million annually.
+About 75 percent of UNT students receive scholarships and financial aid totaling more than $350 million annually.
 This includes more than $45 million in scholarships.
 To receive first consideration, submit the FAFSA (Free Application for Federal Student Aid) before UNT’s Feb.
 1 financial aid priority deadline.
 The application deadline for scholarships is March 1.

 Types of assistance:

 - UNT General Scholarships – funds awarded based on merit and/or need; no repayment required

 - Engineering Scholarships - funds awarded based on merit and/or need; no repayment required